conghaozhou/conghaozhou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Postdoc Fellow in the Department of Electrical and Computer Engineering, [University of Waterloo](https://uwaterloo.ca/).
-I joined the Broadband Communications Research (BBCR) Lab, University of Waterloo, and received the Ph.D. degree under the supervision of Professor [Prof. Xuemin (Sherman) Shen](https://uwaterloo.ca/scholar/sshen).
-Before joining UWaterloo, I received the M.Sc. degree from the University of Illinois Chicago, IL, USA, and the B.Eng degree from Northeastern University in Shenyang, China.
+I joined the [Broadband Communications Research (BBCR) Lab](https://uwaterloo.ca/broadband-communications-research-lab/), University of Waterloo, and received the Ph.D. degree under the supervision of Professor [Prof. Xuemin (Sherman) Shen](https://uwaterloo.ca/scholar/sshen).
+Before joining UWaterloo, I received the M.Sc. degree from the University of Illinois Chicago, IL, USA, and the B.Eng degree from Northeastern University, China.

 My research interests include space-air-ground integrated networks, network slicing, machine learning in wireless networks, and extended reality.